EdwinZhanCN/edwinzhancn.github.io/docs/Start-with-Azure.md

 Here, we will create a new `Virtual network` click **Create new**. and input your prefferd name, click **OK**.
 <img src = "./image/create-vnet.png"/>

 Here, we will create a `Public IP` address, select `Basic` and `Dynamic`.
-Don't be worry about dynamic Public IP address.
-In fact,  Microsoft won't change your IP address.
+Don't worry about the dynamic IP address; Microsoft typically won't change it.
 Using static Public IP address will have extra costs.
 (If the option is disabled, you should check your Availability options in **Baiscs**)
 <img src = "./image/create-net.png"/>

-**OK, well down.** We just finish some basic settings for our VM, which is enough, you can learn other settings from the Internet or Microsoft official.
+**OK, well done.** We just finish some basic settings for our VM, which is enough, you can learn other settings from the Internet or Microsoft official.
 In here, we can just click `Review + create` button at the bottom left.

-:::danger
+:::IMPORTANT
-**Don't forget to download your SSH key!**
+** Note: Download Your SSH Key!**
 :::

 <img src = "./image/create-SSH.png"/>